qdba/MyBashBunny/tools/README.md

-﻿## Packaged tools for tha Bash Bunny Firmware 1.1
+## Packaged tools for the Bash Bunny Firmware 1.1

 ## How to Install
 1. Download the desired *.deb file and put it into the /tools folder of your Bash Bunny Flash drive.